Editor’s Choice -

 The Walt Whitman Room - 302

 A cozy favorite, our Walt Whitman espouses a masculine look accomplished with Autumn florals in a delightful top floor locale.
 This guest accommodation features russet red raised panel walls, a mirrored mantle, antique pine appointments and evergreen carpet.
-Like all rooms it features a queen bed, TV/DVD, complimentary WiFi, and a refrigerator stocked with complimentary soft drinks.
-Guests may retire to enjoy the CD player or select a book from the classics on he mantle to settle into the upholstered club chair.
+Like all rooms it features a queen bed, flat-screen TV, complimentary WiFi, and a refrigerator stocked with complimentary soft drinks.
+Guests may retire to select a book from the classics on the mantle and settle into the upholstered club chair.
 The full bath in this accommodation features Kohler fixtures, a pedestal sink under a skylight and red stone floor.
 This room boasts two windows with views of Mount Washington in good weather, summer A/C, climate control, and a ceiling fan.
-This room is on the third floor.
+This room is on the third floor via a steep circular stairway between the second and third floor.

 The John Keats Room - 303